Abhi9271/Abhi9271/README.md

 ### Hi there, I'm Abhimanyu!! 👋

-## I'm a Student, Python Teacher and an aspiring Developer!
+## I'm a Student and an aspiring Developer!

 - 👀 I’m working on my Portfolio Website
 - 🌱 I’m currently learning everything 🤣